Max-Bld/datasets_alignment/README.md

 Python data manipulation librairies were used such as pandas and json.

 Most importantly, RML language4 was used to define the rules to create RDF triples from the datasets files.
-It was executed by the CLI Java program RMLMappe5r in order to generate the RDF triples.
+It was executed by the CLI Java program RMLMapper in order to generate the RDF triples.

 Link to RMLMapper: https://github.com/RMLio/rmlmapper-java